 Tackling the effort during the pandemic: If anything, the pandemic has exacerbated the need for the county to take action on housing issues.
-There is a growing demand for homeownership in this county, and it is being met with a severe lack of supply.
+There is a growing demand for homeownership in this county, that is being met with a severe lack of supply.
 This is driving up the cost of housing on both the ownership and rental sides everywhere across the county.
 Those not fortunate enough to currently own property in the county are finding it less and less likely that they will ever be able to do so.
 The county can't wait to take action on this, and the waning pandemic is certainly no reason to ignore the county's housing woes.

-Altainable Housing Strategy relates to Thrive Montgomery and that there seems to be misalignment with the goals set out in Thrive and the push for Attainable Housing through a Thrive lens.
+Alignment of AHS to Thrive Montgomery 2050: There have been multiple inquiries about how the Attainable Housing Strategy relates to Thrive Montgomery and that there seems to be misalignment with the goals set out in Thrive and the push for Attainable Housing through a Thrive lens.
 Further, there seems to be concern in the fact that Thrive has not yet been adopted by Council, but that there have already been blocks sectioned off for rezoning through the AHS.
 AHS will not be taken up by the County Council until Thrive Montgomery 2050 is adopted.
 If necessary, appropriate changes will be made to the AHS recommendations to align with changes made by the County Council to Thrive Montgomery.